 The origins of this model date back to the 1960s, but it didn’t originally measure psychoticism (which relates to measures of compassion, morality, as well as creativity).
 The older model used the Eysenck Personality Inventory to gather and analyze results.

-With the addition of psychoticism, the questions were updated and the tool for gathering these results was renamed the Eysenck Personality Questionnaire (Psychology Wizard, 2017).
+With the addition of psychoticism, the questions were updated and the tool for gathering these results was renamed the Eysenck Personality Questionnaire.

 Each of the trait categories explores the following human behaviors:

 People who score high in this measure often participate in hostile, reckless, inconsiderate, nonconforming, tough-minded and impulsive behaviors.
-Higher levels of testosterone are associated with higher scores in this area (SAPA Project Test, 1999);
+Higher levels of testosterone are associated with higher scores in this area;

 Individuals with a high level of extroversion are more outgoing and talkative, and they desire external stimuli.
 Higher stimulation usually occurs as a result of increased cortical arousal and can be measured through skin conductance, brain waves or sweating.

 Those with a high level of neuroticism are more prone to depression and anxiety.
 The trait is activated by the sympathetic nervous system, which is also responsible for the fight-or-flight response.
 This can be measured through heart rate, blood pressure, cold hands, sweating, and muscular tension.